-A home emergency kit is the core of your home preparedness and should hold everything you need to manage on your own for at least seven days without electricity, water, or outside help.
+A home emergency kit (a "krislada") is the core of your home preparedness and should hold everything you need to manage on your own for at least seven days without electricity, water, or outside help.
 Sweden's Agency for Civil Defence (MCF, formerly MSB) recommends that every household be able to cope for at least one week.
-Below is the full checklist, the amounts per person, and the fastest way to build complete preparedness.
+Below is the full checklist, the amounts per person, honest guidance on building your own versus buying a complete system, and what to look for when you compare kits.

 Quick checklist - what an emergency kit must contain